CRH plc: Poland

 In 2005, a Polish businessman, Marek Dochnal, alleged to a Polish Parliamentary Inquiry that he had arranged a bribe of almost $1 million for CRH to a former minister for privatisation, Wieslaw Kaczmarek, in connection with the privatisation of a cement plant at Ozarow, in central Poland, in 1995.
 CRH, which now owns and operates the cement plant at Ozarow, said the allegations were "without foundation".

-It was also revealed in 2005, that CRH contributed €125,000 to a charity founded by the wife of Poland's president, Jolanta Kwasniewska.
+It was also revealed in June 2005 that CRH contributed €125,000 to a charity founded by the wife of Poland's president, Jolanta Kwasniewska.
 Both CRH and the Polish first lady denied any sinister motive behind the transaction.

 Ireland

 In 2003, CRH was accused of making payments to Ireland's former Taoiseach Charles Haughey as details emerged of how Haughey received payments from various companies and businessmen in return for political favours.
-In 1969, Roadstone Ltd (CRH) sold 80 acres of land to Haughey, the then Minister of Finance, for £120,000.
+In 1969, Roadstone, later acquired by CRH, sold 80 acres of land to Haughey, the then Minister of Finance, for £120,000.
 In 1973, Haughey sold 17.5 acres of that land back to CRH for £140,000.
 Within four years, Haughey had made a net profit of £20,000 and 62.5 acres at CRH's expense.

 Charles Haughey was offered chairmanship of CRH in 1972.

 Ansbacher Bank

 The existence of illegal offshore accounts first emerged in 1997 during the McCracken Tribunal set up to investigate reports of secret payments to former Taoiseach (Irish Prime Minister) Charles Haughey and former cabinet minister Michael Lowry.

 The bank was founded in the 1970s and was being run by Des Traynor who was chairman of CRH from 1989 to 1994 and who ran his bank during that period out of CRH's registered office in Dublin's Fitzwilliam Square where the company provided an office for its chairman.
 Traynor was also personal financier to Charles Haughey.

 During the investigation it materialised that Justice Moriarty held approximately £500,000 in CRH shares and while that in his opinion precluded him from investigating certain matters concerning CRH he was not, he said, precluded from inquiring into banking activities conducted from Des Traynor's offices at Fitzwilliam Square.
-Criticism was laid upon those in charge of appointing Moriarty given his shareholding.

 In 1999, as evidence on the scale of the Ansbacher accounts grew Tánaiste (Irish Deputy Prime Minister) and PD Minister Mary Harney asked the High Court to appoint inspectors who could identify the account holders.

-The High Court Inspectors' report was published in 2002.
+The High Court Inspectors' report was published in June 2002.
 It found that eight out of fifteen CRH directors held Ansbacher accounts, including four former chairmen.
 It also concluded (Chapter 15, p.
 189) that "CRH as a corporation cannot be said to have knowingly assisted in the carrying out of Ansbacher’s activities in Ireland".

 After the publication of the report CRH acknowledged publicly that its then Chairman had "misused its facilities and personnel" which "represented a grave breach of trust by Mr Traynor".